ubernostrum/django-registration/docs/install.rst

 Next steps
 ----------

-To get up and running quickly, checkout :ref:`the quick start guide
+To get up and running quickly, check out :ref:`the quick start guide
 <quickstart>`.
 For full documentation, see :ref:`the documentation
 index <index>`.